ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Related Work

-In contrast to gradient-based methods, Local Interpretable Model-agnostic Explanations (LIME) adds small perturbations on a give sample's input features and create a linear model between the perturbations and the output predictions \citep{ribeiro2016should}.
+In contrast to gradient-based methods, Local Interpretable Model-agnostic Explanations (LIME) adds small perturbations to a given sample's input features and creates a linear model between the perturbations and the output predictions \citep{ribeiro2016should}.
 Specifically, a sample $\mathbf{x}$ is transformed into a dataset $X'=\{\mathbf{x}_{1}',\ldots,\mathbf{x}_{N}'\}$ where $\mathbf{x}_{i}'$ are $N$ perturbations of $\mathbf{x}$.
 The dataset is passed through the classifier to produce a dataset of input samples and classification score pairings $T=\{(\mathbf{x}_{1}',\mathbf{y}_{1}'),\ldots,(\mathbf{x}_{N}',\mathbf{y}_{N}')\}$.
 A linear model can then be defined as $y'_{i}(c) = \mathbf{z}(c) \cdot \mathbf{x}_{i}'$ where the linear coefficients $\mathbf{z}$ represent the map of feature importance for each class $c$ and can be learned using multinomial logistic regression.
 In contrast to allowing gradients to dictate the direction of changes to the input, LIME effectively tests local input-output regions around a given sample more systematically.
 LIME assumes that, whereas the total input-output space is often highly complex and nonlinear, the small perturbation region around a given sample under test can likely be approximated as linear.
 This assumption, along with the significant variance of coefficients $\mathbf{z}$ w.r.t the choice of input perturbations $X'$, have spawned many variants of LIME \citep{shankaranarayana2019alime, zafar2019dlime, peltola2018local, elshawi2019ilime, bramhall2020qlime}.
 Of particular noteworthiness, the original authors of LIME also created an alternative rules-based approach called Anchors.
 In Anchors, the features of an input sample are again perturbed; however, unlike LIME, they are perturbed intelligently with a multi-armed bandit to produce a set of ``anchors'' that consistently hold for an output decision regardless of other (non-anchor) feature values.
 Instead of the feature attribution weights produced by other approaches, Anchors produce a set of logical feature boundaries for a decision.
-Often contrasted with LIME and Anchors is Shapley Additive Explanations (SHAP), which is an approach that focuses on the Shapley values from cooperative game theory.
-Shapley values define the importance of an input feature as the likelihood that the outcome would be different if a model was trained without that feature.
-Naturally, training numerous models with different features removed is often intractable, so the majority of SHAP approaches use clever ways to approximate Shapley values with different underlying assumptions on the type of data or model \citep{sundararajan2017axiomatic, smilkov2017smoothgrad, erion2021improving}.
-Notably, Expected Gradients and DeepSHAP (also known respectively as GradientExplainer and DeepExplainer in the SHAP code libraries) are the versions of SHAP specifically designed for DNNs that we evaluate in this work.
-Expected Gradients use a subset of $N$ training samples for background reference $T=\{(\mathbf{x}_{1},{y}_{1}),\ldots,(\mathbf{x}_{N},{y}_{N})\}$ and define the explainable map as